byllc/code_snippets/README.md

-code_snippets
+Code Snippets
 =============

-Code snippets and techniques for getting things done
+# Code snippets and techniques for getting things done in various languages